Percolation phase transition on planar spin systems: Abstract

 \section{Abstract}

-In this article we study the sharpness of the phase transition for percolation models defined on top of planar spin systems.
+In this article we study the continuity and sharpness of the phase transition for percolation models defined on top of planar spin systems.
 The two examples that we treat in detail concern the Glauber dynamics for the Ising model and a Dynamic Bootstrap process.
 For both of these models we prove that their phase transition is continuous and sharp, providing also quantitative estimates on the two point connectivity.
-The techniques that we develop in this work can be applied to a variety of different dependent percolation models and we discuss some of the problems that can be tackled in a similar fashion.
-In the last section of the paper we present a long list of open problems that would require new ideas to be attacked.
+The techniques that we develop in this work can be applied to a variety of different percolation models based on spin-flip dynamics.
+We also discuss some of the problems that can be tackled in a similar fashion.

 \emph{Keywords and phrases.} Percolation, spin systems, dependence.

 MSC 2010: 60K35, 82C22, 82C27.